NevoGeva/Angular_CRUD_Server_JSON_EXAMPLE/myapp/README.md

 # Angular CRUD Example working with JSON server

-# Use two terminals and run both as the same time
+# Use two Terminals and run both as the same time
 # Model: Product

 ## Run Angular project use: